 There is a wonderful kids club on site for the little ones in the family.
 They can stay unsupervised from the age of 3.
 Now, I’m not totally sold on the kids club idea as I strongly believe you go on holiday to spend time together as a family.
 That said, they enjoy it and it also means you have time as adults so I guess for me moderation is the key.
 There was a phenomenal range of activities for the children and a Teens Club for the older ones.

 So if you’re looking for a family friend holiday with a touch of luxury then don’t look any further.
 The flight time is relatively short and the jet lag easy enough to deal with.
-Dubai offers something for everyone – warm weather, beaches and pools as well as all sorts of other activities – aquariums, water parks, funky restaurants, incredible shops, the list really is endless (but I’ll say more about that in due course!).
+Dubai offers something for everyone (see my top tip entry for our favourite things to do in Dubai) – warm weather, beaches and pools as well as all sorts of other activities – aquariums, water parks, funky restaurants, incredible shops, the list really is endless (but I’ll say more about that in due course!).